 UNLEASHING ECONOMIC DESTRUCTION

+National economies were ‘integrated’ and made ‘inter-dependent’ in phases.
 In 1994, the U.N.
 North American Free Trade Agreement was “fast-tracked” and signed by President Clinton.
 NAFTA signaled the beginning of a manufacturing exodus.
 Why?
-Super-cheap labor, low taxes, fewer regulations, lower prices and quality, and no employee retirement or healthcare.
-Millions of industrial jobs vanished [millions of government workers were hired]; production declined; and debt ballooned.
+Super-cheap labor, low taxes, fewer regulations, lower prices, lower quality, and no employee retirement or healthcare.
+Millions of America’s industrial jobs vanished [and millions of U.S. government workers were hired]; production declined; and debt ballooned.

-In the decade leading up to the 2008 collapse, the United States manufacturing exodus accelerated.
+In 1995, the General Agreement on Tariffs and Trade [U.N.
+GATT Treaty] was replaced by a sweeping United Nations ‘management system’ called the World Trade Organization [“WTO”].
+In the decade leading up to the 2007/ 2008 crash, the United States manufacturing exodus accelerated.
 Almost 50,000 manufacturing plants (with 500 or more employees) moved operations off-shore.
-High-tech manufacturing disappeared.
+And high-tech manufacturing disappeared.

-The U.S. now exports mainly raw materials (meat, coal, wheat, tobacco, fertilizers) as we did three hundred years ago.** As a result of switching from a manufacturing economy to a service/ consumption economy, America’s preeminent position among the nations of the world has slipped; wages and the economy are stagnant; and the average person’s standard of living is falling.
+Today, the U.S. exports mainly raw materials (wheat, fertilizers, coal, meat, tobacco) as we did three hundred years ago.** As a result of switching from a manufacturing economy to a service/ consumption economy, America’s preeminent position among the nations of the world has slipped; wages and the economy are stagnant; and the average person’s standard of living is falling.

-It is not an accident the United States has become dependent and indebted beyond belief.
-Lawmakers debased the dollar and hitched America’s wagon to “global governance.”
+It is not an accident the United States has become economically dependent and indebted beyond belief.
+Lawmakers debased the dollar and hitched America’s wagon to U.N. ‘global governance.’

-Agencies of the United Nations are establishing world government –incrementally– by treaties that govern much more than just trade.
-According to the World Court, trade agreements over-ride the Constitution (U.N. laws have the force to over-rule U.S. law).
-Closed-door negotiations by un-elected bureaucrats are replacing open government by our own elected representatives.
+Agencies of the United Nations are establishing world government –incrementally– by U.N. treaties that govern much more than trade.
+According to the World Court, U.N. laws have the force to over-rule U.S. law (U.N. trade agreements over-ride the U.S. Constitution and Bill of Rights).
+Closed-door trade negotiations by un-elected bureaucrats are rapidly replacing open government by our own elected representatives.

 Each one of the following U.N. treaties serves to destroy America’s sovereignty and national autonomy: The World Trade Organization [WTO] (including the Marrakesh Agreement, Uruguay Round, etc.); North American Free Trade Agreement [NAFTA]; Central America Free Trade Agreement [CAFTA]; Security and Prosperity Partnership of North America [SPP]; Trans-Pacific Partnership [TPP]; Korea Free Trade Agreement; Columbia Free Trade Agreement; Panama Free Trade Agreement, etc.; Transatlantic Trade and Investment Partnership [TTIP], [TISA].